 This is a very powerful problem-solving technique that you can apply to your own games in order to identify the cause of your problems.
 I suggest you take 1-2 of your latest defeats and to apply the 5 Whys algorithm to identify the main problems and patterns of problems that need your immediate attention.

 Words of Warning:

 When applying this algorithm you need to be as objective and as unbiased as you possibly can.
-You need to make sure that the 5 Whys method do not turn into the 5 Excuses method, when instead of admitting a mistake and identifying the root of the problem you will find every possible explanation for why that happened and why that won’t happen again.
+You need to make sure that the 5 Whys method does not turn into the 5 Excuses method when instead of admitting a mistake and identifying the root of the problem you will find every possible explanation for why that happened and why that won’t happen again.

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way:

 That seems to be like a lot of things, and that is.
 But no worries, we have made it easy for you.
 Our comprehensive training course covers it all and much more.
 Sign up for 21 Day Training right now!